Perturbation expansions and error bounds for the truncated singular value decomposition

-Note that the condition $\norm{\bm \Delta}_2 < (\sigma_{r}-\sigma_{r+1})/2$ guarantees $\P_r(\bm X + \bm \Delta)$ is unique as we have seen in (\ref{equ:uniq}).
-On the other hand, each term on the RHS of (\ref{equ:1st}) is well-defined due to the uniqueness of singular subspaces associated with each group of singular values of $\bm X$.
-To demonstrate this fact, let us consider the following examples.
+Note that the condition $\norm{\bm \Delta}_2 < (\sigma_{r}-\sigma_{r+1})/2$ guarantees a non-zero gap between the $r$-th and the $r+1$-th singular values of the perturbed matrix (see (\ref{equ:uniq})), and hence guarantees $\P_r(\bm X + \bm \Delta)$ on the LHS of (\ref{equ:1st}) is unique.
+At the same time, each term on the RHS of (\ref{equ:1st}) is well-defined due to the uniqueness of singular subspaces associated with each group of singular values of $\bm X$.
+The term $\bm \Delta - \bm P_{\bm U_{2}} \bm \Delta \bm P_{\bm V_{2}}$ can be viewed as the projection of $\bm \Delta$ onto the tangent space of the manifold of rank-$r$ matrices \cite{absil2012projection}.
+On the other hand, the double summation stems from the curvature of this manifold when $\bm X$ does not lie on it (with rank greater than $r$).
+To demonstrate the first-order expansion in Theorem~\ref{THEO:1ST}, let us consider the following examples.

 \begin{example} Consider the matrix $\bm X$ with its SVD as follows:

 In this example, note that $\sigma_1 = \sigma_2 > \sigma_3$.
 From Definition~\ref{def:Pr}, we have

 In addition,